alien4cloud/alien4cloud.github.io/documentation/1.4.0/user_guide/topology_editor_recovery.md

 By analyzing the topology and matching it against the updated archive, the following can be decided:

   * **Delete a node template** : If the type related to the Node template has been deleted from the archive
-  * **Delete a relationship template** : If the type related to the relationship template has been deleted from the archive, or if, the requirement / capability related to the relationship has been removed from the source / target node type.
+  * **Delete a relationship template** : If the related type has been deleted from the archive, or if, the related requirement / capability has been removed from the source / target node type.
-  * **Rebuild a node / relationship template** : If the type related to a Node/Relationship template has somehow change.
+  * **Rebuild a node / relationship template** : If the related type has somehow change.

 ## Reset the topology